Saitō clan

 The Saitō clan (斎藤氏, Saitō-shi) was a Japanese samurai clan that ruled Mino province in the Sengoku period.
 The clan appropriated the name of a defunct samurai clan named "Saitō" that had previously hailed from Echizen province and claimed descent from Fujiwara Toshihito, of the Hokke branch of the Fujiwara clan.

 History

 The founder of the Saitō clan was Saitō Dōsan (1494–1556), who started out as a Buddhist monk, and later worked as a peddler selling cooking oil.
 In the 1520s, Dōsan's father was adopted into the Nagai clan, a minor samurai clan.
-In 1530, Dōsan murdered the head of the Nagai clan and took control of the clan for himself.
+In 1530, Dōsan murdered the head of the Nagai clan and took control.
 In 1541, Dōsan attacked and overthrew the shugo of Mino province, Toki Yorinari.
 He then adopted the name "Saitō" from a defunct samurai clan and set himself up as the daimyō of Mino.
 For his ruthlessness, Dōsan was nicknamed "Viper of Mino" (美濃の蝮, Mino no Mamushi).

 Dosan was eventually defeated in 1549 by Oda Nobuhide.
 Nobuhide made peace with Dōsan by arranging a political marriage between his son and heir, Oda Nobunaga, and Dōsan's daughter, Nōhime.
 Dōsan, therefore, became the father-in-law of Oda Nobunaga.